Our team is passionate about technology and helping our partners succeed. We work to make the channel better every day, and we have fun doing it.

 I have a slight obsession with Notre Dame.
 I grew up there, I went to school there, my first job was there, and now I proudly hang my “Code Like a Champion Today” sign in my office.

 I’m very fortunate to work with an incredibly talented and smart team here at Pax8.
 I get the opportunity to learn from experienced executives as well as collaborate with a dynamic, driven team in my department.

 I try to get everyone on my team to treat each new challenge as an opportunity.
 There’s always more we can learn and ways to improve.

 I spend a lot of my time meeting with partners, media, and analysts.
-They always have amazing ideas, and I am eager to listen and learn.
-After more than a decade working in the tech industry, I am excited about how Pax8 is making a lasting impact in the industry and leading the cloud movement.
+They always have unique ideas, and I am eager to listen and learn.
+After more than a decade working in the tech industry, I am excited about how Pax8 is making a lasting impact on the industry and leading the cloud movement.

 I am inspired and fascinated by entrepreneurs—those who have taken a risk to start something new.
 Their ideas, innovations, and inspirations leave a lasting impact.

 I have a passion for adventure.
 As a child, I was always exploring—whether on the playground at school, in the woods, or riding horses.
 As an adult, my love for travel, independence, and adventure continues.
 I’ve traveled all over the world and lived in 11 different cities across the country.
 There is so much I still want to see and do.

 I love animals.
 When we moved to Colorado, I rescued a beautiful Great Pyrenees named Cody.
 He brings our family so much love and joy.
 And he gives the best hugs!